omeka/omeka-s-enduser/README.md

 The maximum display width of an image in the user manuals currently is around 1300px (actually 1296px).
 A screenshot of the full Omeka interface (public or admin side) should be large.
 Images can be saved larger (up to 2000px wide) so that readers can open them in new tabs and inspect them in full-scale detail if desired.

 A screenshot of a portion of the interface, such as the left-hand navigation, or the right-hand drawer, should appear at full scale for maximum readability.
 Currently, Omeka S has a left-side nav width of about 320px, and a right-side drawer width of about 450px, on a 1920x1080 screen.
-Screenshots should represent these elements accurately.

-**Format your text** as follows: Buttons appear in quotes, as in the "Save" button.
+**Format your text** as follows:

+Buttons appear in quotes, as in the "Save" button.

 You can highlight interface features (such as page titles, page tabs, links, dropdown menus, and checkboxes) in **bold**.

 URLs, file paths, bits of code, and metadata fields are highlighted using `code formatting`.

 Describe icons based on their tooltip.
 For example, say "edit (pencil icon)", "delete (trash can icon)", "details (ellipsis icon)".
 This way the text is useful for people using screen readers as well as those who are not.

 Use the [language found in the Glossary](https://omeka.org/s/docs/user-manual/glossary/) to refer to elements in the Omeka S interface.